plantain-00/SubsNoti/public/doc/api/Get current user.md

-errorMessage | string | empty when is success email | string | exists when is success name | string | exists when is success
+errorMessage | string | empty when is success email | string | exists when is success name | string | exists when is success canCreateOrganization | boolean | exists when is success